Mathilde Jacob: More party splits

-Jacob was badly affected by Luxemburg's killing, which was followed, in March 1919, by the assassination of Leo Jogiches. n her release from detention in September 1919 she moved to Stuttgart and joined up with Clara Zetkin, with whom she worked on the editorial content of the magazine "Kommunistin" ("[female] Communist").
+Jacob was badly affected by Luxemburg's killing, which was followed, in March 1919, by the assassination of Leo Jogiches.
+After her release from detention in September 1919 she moved to Stuttgart and joined up with Clara Zetkin, with whom she worked on the editorial content of the magazine "Kommunistin" ("[female] Communist").
 She also worked closely with Paul Levi who took over the party leadership in March 1919, and whose political outlook she shared.
 However, the party split in 1921 after Levy spoke out against the violent tactics employed in the March insurrection in central Germany.
-It turned out that his view of the matter was not widely shared among leading party comrades, and it was Levi who left the Communist Party of Germany, founding the Kommunistische Arbeitergemeinschaft / KAG) ("Communist Workers' Community").
+It turned out that his view of the matter was not widely shared among leading party comrades, and it was Levi who left the Communist Party of Germany, founding the Communist Working Group (KAG).
 Jacob went with him.
 During 1921/1922 she edited the KAG newspaper, "Unser Weg" ("Our way").
 Later she also contributed to "Sozialistische Politik und Wirtschaft" (SPW / "Sozialistische Politik und Wirtschaft"), a periodical produced by Levi himself.
 In 1922 she was among those, with Levy, who briefly rejoined the Independent Social Democratic Party (" Unabhängige Sozialdemokratische Partei Deutschlands" / USPD) from which the Communist Party had drawn many of its founding members three years earlier.
 By September 1922 the USPD and the SPD were collaborating well in the Reichstag and the decision was taken to merge them, thus reversing a split that had taken place in 1917.
 As a result of all this, Mathilde Jacob now found herself a member of the Social Democratic Party ("Sozialdemokratische Partei Deutschlands" / SPD).
 In 1922 she reopened her little typing and translation agency in Berlin.

 She continued to support Paul Levi with the production of various political publications, such as the newspaper "Unser Weg" ("Our way").
 After Levi died, in 1930, she withdrew from political activities, although after 1933 she did maintain contacts with opposition circles.
 Through the 1920s she was, for the most part, content to remain in the background.
 An exception arose in the summer of 1921.
 The seventh party conference, held at Jena in August 1921, turned its attention to a project to publish the writings of Rosa Luxemburg, a much revered figure within the party whose status, following her killing, remained undiminished.
 A party official subsequently committed certain practical concerns to paper, however, suggesting that the project would most likely come to nothing because Luxemburg's papers were in the hands of "a spinster, who following a breach of party discipline, no longer belongs to the party".
 The official was casting doubt on whether Rosa Luxemburg's papers would be handed over to the party.
 Jacob's reaction, which came in the form of a letter published in the USPD newspaper, "Freiheit", was both revealing and withering.